tyronyiu/Uni/MGT370/2019-01-22-An_Introduction_to_change_management.md

 ### Four Features of Change Management

-Change is the result of dissatisfaction with present strategies. it is essential to develop a vision for better alternatives.
+Change is the result of dissatisfaction with present strategies.
+It is essential to develop a vision for better alternatives.
 Management have to develop strategies to implement change.
 There will be resistance to change.
 There is an essential difference between emotion and logic when perceiving Change.
 Change